A helpful home is a private home.

-- The temperature and humidity sensors in your Nest Learning Thermostat, where available, help keep your home comfortable while saving energy.
+- The temperature and humidity sensors in your Nest Learning Thermostat help keep your home comfortable while saving energy.

-- Home/Away Assist uses activity sensors across multiple Nest devices in your home to automatically switch the behaviour of Nest devices in your home when you leave and when you come back.
+- Home/Away Assist uses activity sensors across multiple Nest devices in your home to automatically switch the behavior of Nest devices in your home when you leave and when you come back.

-- We may also use sensor data to keep you informed of updates on Google services, including connected home services that we think may interest you, such as energy and home safety programmes, where available – but we’ll always respect your choice about whether you want to receive promotional emails from Google.
+- We may also use sensor data to keep you informed of updates on Google services, including connected home services we think may interest you, such as energy and home safety programs – but we’ll always respect your choice about whether or not you want to receive promotional emails from Google.

-- We do not use environmental and activity sensor data for ad personalisation.
-For example, we don’t use sleep data from your Nest Hub (2nd gen), where available, for ad personalisation.
-(Remember that to fulfil some requests related to your connected home devices – for example, 'Hey Google, what’s the temperature inside?' – your Assistant can retrieve a sensor reading.)
-Learn more about Google Assistant and the choices available to you here.)
+- We do not use environmental and activity sensor data for ad personalization.
+For example we don’t use sleep data from your Nest Hub (2nd. gen) for ad personalization.
+(Remember that to fulfill some requests related to your connected home devices — for example, “Hey Google, what’s the temperature inside?” — your Assistant can retrieve a sensor reading.
+Learn more about the Google Assistant and the choices available to you here.)

 - When you delete your account, this sensor data is deleted from our servers as explained in our retention policy.

-Google Wifi devices, where available, are router systems that work with your modem and Internet Service Provider to create a whole-home Wi-Fi mesh network.
+Google Wifi devices are router systems that work with your modem and internet service provider to create a whole-home Wi-Fi mesh network.
 These devices use data about your network performance (for example, network speed and bandwidth usage) to help provide and improve your Wi-Fi coverage and experience.
 It also allows you to see which devices are connected and how much bandwidth they use.

 For Google Wifi devices, we commit to you:

-We keep your Wi-Fi network performance data separate from advertising and don’t use it for ad personalisation.
+We keep your Wi-Fi network performance data separate from advertising and don’t use it for ad personalization.